 Cordova functions as a means of connecting WebView API with the native API of the device.
-Cordova’s main capability is to bridge the divide between these two technology stacks (WebView HTML and Native API).
+Cordova’s primary capability is to bridge the divide between these two technology stacks (WebView HTML and Native API).

 Considering that Ionic uses native wrappers, such as Cordova or PhoneGap, you might wonder: is it native or hybrid?
 Hybrid frameworks such as Ionic are common.
 For clarity, let’s rewind and look at it from the perspective of the past.
 Use Ionic for Developing hybrid applications.
 To reach accessibility to native platform layers, Ionic reaches more towards the hybrid end of the spectrum.
 Also known as a hybrid framework, Ionic allows you to run native apps inside native shells.

 Expense Manager showed the following results regarding its app size comparison:

 Ionic can create applications that are small in size when compared to React Native.

 Using the secure storage Cordova plugin, developers can ensure the security of their iOS app while working in Ionic.
 On Android, however, a swipe lock or screen lock must be set for this to work.

 Encryption in React Native: Developers have access to a wide range of third-party encryption libraries, including:

 Winner: React Native.
 Ionic and React Native provides a high level of security against application vulnerabilities; however, React Native provides the best options for securing applications.